mnot/I-D/binary-structured-headers/draft.md

 Its fields are:

-* Length: The number of octets used to represent the payload, encoded as per {{!RFC7541}}, Section 5.1, with a 3-bit prefix
+* Length: The number of octets used to represent the payload, encoded as per {{Section 5.1 of RFC7541}}, with a 3-bit prefix
 * Parameter(s): Length octets

 Each Parameter conveys a key and a value: